HeryHamzah/fiu-app/README.md

 ![floating-iphone-x-mockup-template](https://user-images.githubusercontent.com/73412329/131820921-ce651ca5-8b44-4e22-95d9-31af7f90ae43.png)

 This application is a simulated movie ticket reservation app that was built in the flutter framework and firebase as backend.
-Use bloc state management and mvvm Architecture.
+Using bloc state management and mvvm Architecture.

 ## Prerequisites